IS200ESELH2AAA - Exciter Selector Board

 • Power Indicator: One LED illuminates to indicate that power is being supplied to the board.

-• Active Indicator: Another LED lights up to show that the board is active and has been enabled by a control signal from the control system (Control C).
+• Active Indicator: Another LED indicates that the board is active and has been enabled by a control signal from the control system (Control C).

 • Gating Indicator: The third LED indicates that the board is in gating mode, driven by gate inputs received from the EMIO (Exciter Master Input/Output) board.